 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the Village's case, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$54,539,189 at the close of the most recent fiscal year.
+In the Village's case, assets plus deferred outflows of resources exceeded liabilities plus deferred inflows of resources by \$57,389,834 at the close of the most recent fiscal year.

-The largest portion of the Village's net position, \$33,872,813 or approximately 62%, reflects its investment in capital assets (e.g., land, buildings, furniture and equipment), less any related debt used to acquire those assets that is still outstanding.
+The largest portion of the Village's net position, \$37,879,325 or approximately 66%, reflects its investment in capital assets (e.g., land, buildings, furniture and equipment), less any related debt used to acquire those assets that is still outstanding.
 The Village uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
-Although, the Village reports its investment in capital assets net of related debt in the amount of \$14,975,545, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.
+The debt related to these assets amount to \$13,653,966, and it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-The remaining balance of net position, \$14,859,401 may be used to meet the government's ongoing obligations to citizen's and creditors.
+The remaining balance of net position, \$19,510,509, may be used to meet the government's ongoing obligations to citizen's and creditors.